dulldesk/dulldesk.github.io/about.md

 description: I code.
 ---

-I'm studying Computer Science at the University of Waterloo.
+{% include cat-header.html %}

-Sometimes I code; check out some of my [work](/work/)!
+I study Computer Science at the University of Waterloo.

-Some of the languages and tools I am comfortable with are:
+I learn fast, but some of the languages and tools I'm more familiar with include:
 - Python, JavaScript/Node.js, TypeScript, Java, C/C++, PHP, Ruby, Go
 - Django, React, Angular, Express, Flask, Sass
 - Docker, SQL, Anaconda, Jenkins, Groovy, LaTeX, Git
-- PowerShell for personal system scripts (+ bash)
+- PowerShell, Bash for personal system scripts

 I'm also interested in cybersecurity, which at the moment is most quantifiable by competitions.
 My tools include virtual machines (Windows and Linux), Wireshark, Python, PowerShell/Bash,